amiyoshikawa/amiyoshikawa.github.io/essays/javascript.md

 ## First Impressions

 During the winter of 2020, nearly a year into being furloughed from my job due to the COVID-19 pandemic, I made the impulsive decision to enroll in an online, introductory coding workshop for HTML, CSS, and JavaScript.
 Prior to taking this workshop, I had no experience in programming, so this was all very new and exciting.
 The three-week course taught me the very basics of these markup and programming languages, and by the end of it, I knew I wanted to pursue a degree in Computer Science.
-I ended my career in the hospitality industry, and within a matter of a few short mnonths, I was ready to embark on an academic journey as a Computer Science major.
+I ended my career in the hospitality industry, and within a matter of a few short months, I was ready to embark on an academic journey as a Computer Science major.

 ## A Rude Awakening